ck3-mods/awesome-ck3/README.md

 These resources will guide you through CK3 modding.

-- [Event modding](https://ck3.paradoxwikis.com/Event_modding): official event modding guide on the CK3 wiki
-- [Dev diary #30](https://forum.paradoxplaza.com/forum/developer-diary/crusader-kings-3-dev-diary-30-event-scripting.1397140/): an official dev diary on event scripting
+#### General advice

 - [Dev diary #37](https://forum.paradoxplaza.com/forum/developer-diary/ck3-dev-diary-37-making-mods.1410656/): an official dev diary on mod making: mod compatibility, character interaction, scripted GUI, and notifications
 - [Jomini information thread](https://forum.paradoxplaza.com/forum/threads/grand-jomini-modding-information-manuscript.1170261/): information about Jomini, the shared Clausewitz engin library.
 Useful to understand broadly how scopes, events and other stuff works
 - [CK3 quick start to Modding](https://docs.google.com/document/d/1Tbayk3WBcCyl3d78jm6XcxsDxSsBTmHeVHJ2hrAvlrY/edit): a quick and dirty guide to CK3 modding, quite minimalistic but with links to a few tutorial videos

+#### Events

+- [Event modding](https://ck3.paradoxwikis.com/Event_modding): official event modding guide on the CK3 wiki
+- [Dev diary #30](https://forum.paradoxplaza.com/forum/developer-diary/crusader-kings-3-dev-diary-30-event-scripting.1397140/): an official dev diary on event scripting

+#### UI

+- [Unified UI CK3](https://github.com/Gr770/UnifiedUICK3): the most imprtant to check is the [wiki](https://github.com/Gr770/UnifiedUICK3/wiki), with a lot of good advices on how to make your UI modifications compatible with most mods

+#### 3D modeling

+- [Creating a 3D model](https://forum.paradoxplaza.com/forum/threads/tutorial-creating-a-3d-model-part-ii.1387882/): this tutorial is for Imperator but most of it applies for CK3

 #### Videos